karokrvk/100-days-of-code/003/README.md

-The project was created based on the course '100 Days of Code: The Complete Python Pro Bootcamp' on Udemy.
-This is my journey of learning the Python programming language.
+The game and theme were self-created based on the methods taught on Day 3 of the "100 Days of Code" course.